geekydillip/ollama-web-processor/README.md

-# Ollama AI Webpage
+# Ollama Web Processor

-A professional web interface for processing data locally with Ollama Qwen 3:8b model.
+A professional web interface for processing data locally with Ollama qwen2.5:3b model.
 Upload files or paste text to get AI-powered analysis, summaries, translations, and more - all processed locally on your machine.

 ## 🚀 Features